aasthagupta30/SIH-2022/README.md

-# Practo Clone
+# KISAN KONNECT

-This is a clone of the Practo India App, built with ReactJS, styled-components, and Axios.
+This is an  App, built with ReactJS, styled-components, and Axios.
 The desktop app and mobile app have been made for the same using PWA (Progressive Web Apps).

 ## Deployed